 Click SAVE CHANGES.
 The SUBTOTALS section will display.

-The first layer of an assessment processor is an individually scored section called a "Subtotal."
-You can create a single Subtotal in which all points will be calculated, or you can create multiple Subtotals that can be added, subtracted, multiplied, or divided to produce the overall assessment score.
+The first layer of an Assessment Processor is an individually scored section called a "Subtotal."
+You can create a single Subtotal in which all points will be calculated, or multiple Subtotals that can be added, subtracted, multiplied, or divided to produce the overall assessment score.
 The "Order of Operations" section below explains how the system calculates multiple subtotals.